 Cash in on active trends and have a conversation maintaining your brand voice and personality.
 For your business to grow, your customers need to connect with your brand and your values.

 Talking to a robot is no fun.
 So, ditch the corporate talk and speak with your customers on a human level.
 Keep a more conversational approach.
-Please don’t be shy to use colloquial dialogue and talk to your users using their first-name.
+Don’t be shy to use colloquial dialogue and talk to your users using their first-name.
 If your brand was a person, how would they react to a situation?

 Would they say, “we apologize for your inconvenience.”
 Or would they say, “I’m so sorry you had to go through that, Jill.
 Please DM me what happened, and we’ll try to find a solution for you immediately.”
 Talking like a human being with a personality will make your brand more relatable.
 And if you do it well, it may even go viral.

 With the drastic shift from traditional to digital media, social media has become a huge part of our daily lives.
 Like it or not, social media impacts everyone's life in a certain way.
 It has also brought numerous improvements to our personal and professional lives.
 If you are an influencer, social media manager, small business owner, a fashion store, a freelancer, no matter who you are, social media still has a role to play in your life.

 With more than 3.8 billion active users and 90% of them using social media as a marketing tool, the competitiveness of various social media platforms keeps increasing.
 To maintain a consistent and effective on these social platforms, one needs a strong social media branding strategy.
 One of such strategies is to create your brand's social media aesthetic.
 This is one of the most effective social media branding strategies that allow you to communicate your brand's tone and style while effectively establishing a remarkable social media presence.

 So, how does one learn how to create a brand aesthetic and amp up your social media branding strategies?

 Let's first start by understanding brand aesthetics.